Get ₹200 off on Oswal Premium Plan this Christmas! For Class 9-12. Use code CHRISTMAS200 at checkout.

 Important Questions

-Here are some important class 10 The Indian National Movement (1857 - 1917) important questions and answers.
-These questions aim to aid students in practising and achieving high scores in their CBSE Class 10 Social Science Examination 2023-24.
+Here are some important class 10 The Indian National Movement (1857 – 1917) important questions and answers.
+These questions aim to aid students in practising and achieving high scores in their ICSE Class 10 History & Civics Examination 2024-25.
 Diverse question types will assist in clarifying doubts and effective exam preparation, enhancing problem-solving skills, and building confidence.
-Class 10 The Indian National Movement (1857 - 1917) important questions and answers will be helpful in preparing well for exams.
+Class 10 The Indian National Movement (1857 – 1917) important questions and answers will be helpful in preparing well for exams.

 Introduction